When we decided to move our business from Brooklyn to the Hudson Valley in 2019, one of our biggest concerns was community.

 Starting to search for a production space Upstate was a journey.
 Fortunately there’s a rich history of local, sustainable food businesses that offered us their wisdom and comradeship — like the wonderful folks at Hawthorne Valley Ferments and Atina Foods, to name a few.
 We're also close to the source of many of the ingredients we were already sourcing -- like our raw, unfiltered organic apple cider vinegar from Fleischmann's nearby in Central New York.

-We’re also incredibly grateful for our wonderful community of retail partners up and down the East Coast (and as far West as San Diego).
-Our Hudson Valley partners include Honest Weight Food Co-op, Hawthorne Valley Farm Store, Circle W, Random Harvest, Bear & Fox Provisions, the Village Common, Mother’s Earth Storehouse, Nature’s Pantry, and Beacon Natural among others, as well as some of our favorite farm stands.
-And of course we wouldn’t be where we are today without our first NYC stores, like the Greene Grape, R&D Foods, Perelandra, and the Flatbush Food Co-op, to name a few!
+We’re also incredibly grateful for our wonderful community of retail partners up and down the East Coast (not to mention in 36 states and two Canadian Provinces).
+Our Hudson Valley partners include Honest Weight Food Co-op, Sunflower Natural Food Markets, Hawthorne Valley Farm Store, Kaaterskill Farm Natural Storehouse, Nature’s Pantry, Random Harvest, Citiot, and Beacon Natural among others, as well as many of our favorite farm stands.
+And of course we wouldn’t be where we are today without our first NYC stores, like the Park Slope and Flatbush Food Co-ops Greene Grape, R&D Foods, and Perelandra, to name a few!

 We’re deeply grateful for all the love, care and support that goes into every bottle, and hope you can feel all that energy in every shot!